November Artist – Emilie Autumn (Part 1)

 - Liar / Dead Is the New Alive EP (2006)

 - Laced / Unlaced (2007).
-This is an instrumental double-album with some original compositions by Emilie Autumn, and songs by other composers like Bach, Corelli, and Vitalli.
+This is an instrumental double-album with some original compositions by Emilie Autumn, and songs by other composers like Bach, and Corelli.
 The first part of the album is a rerelease of her first album On A Day (2000).

 If I have time I’ll try to listen to her covers/b-sides album A Bit ‘O This & That (2005).
 As well I’d like to get to her musical concept album The Asylum For Wayward Girls: Behind The Musical (2018).
 November is always a hectic month for me (I work in a retail job).
 If I get to listen to these two albums I probably won’t get to write anything about them.
 Emilie Autumn also has the Opheliac Companion (2009), an 8-hour album containing interviews about her 2006 album Opheliac.
 She also has Your Sugar Sits Untouched (2005), which is an audiobook version of her poetry Across The Sky & Other Poems.
 While I would like to get to these albums I’m focusing on her three studio albums and the two LPs above.